We help with what matters so you can focus on your future

 In addition to housing, while you’re in the Education Track Program, your preschool children will attend childcare at Legacy Early Learning Academy (school-age kids attend GCISD) and you’ll receive a monthly stipend so you can focus on:

-- Going to school full-time (no full-time outside employment permitted or breaks between semesters) and maintaining a minimum 3.0 GPA
+- Going to school full-time (no full-time outside employment permitted or breaks between semesters) and maintaining a minimum cumulative 3.0 GPA

 - Completing all/remaining degree requirements within 24 months